kellim/link-collector/README.md

   * Windows: ` source venv/scripts/activate`
 * In the project directory, run:
 `pip install -r requirements.txt`
-* When ready to exit the virtual environment enter `deactivate`.
+* When ready to exit the virtual environment, enter `deactivate`.

-### Run the Project
+### Run the Project in Development Mode
 * If you created a virtual environment before installing dependencies, start it:
   * Mac/Linux: `source venv/bin/activate`
   * Windows: `source venv/scripts/activate`
-* `python app.py` - runs app using Flask's built-in server. _Note: You wouldn't want to use the built in server or have the app in debug mode in production._
+* Runs app using Flask's built-in server: `python app.py`
 * In a web browser, go to `http://localhost:5000` to use the app.
 * To stop the server when done, press `CTRL-C`.
-* To exit the virtual environment when done, Enter `deactivate`.
+* To exit the virtual environment when done, enter `deactivate`.

 ## Testing Admin Functionality
 When you login to the site with Google, you'll be a regular user and can only add links or edit your own links.
 After you've logged in to the site successfully, you can update the database to make yourself an admin so that you can add, edit, and delete collections and categories.